 Hopefully, your data speaks much clearer after you perform a data audit.

-And we know it was so fun to dig in and scour your data base.
+And we know it was so fun to dig in and scour your database.
 But the real work is just beginning.

 So, what do you want to ask your data now that you can understand what it says?

-Is your donor retention rate well below the average of 43 percent for nonprofits?
+Is your donor retention rate well below the average of 44 percent for nonprofits?
 It might be time to build in some more non-ask communications to keep donors engaged in between appeals.

 Do many of your donors make smaller gifts several times throughout the year?
 A monthly giving program could be perfect for your organization.

-Or maybe you’re struggling to secure donations through your online giving page?
+Or maybe you’re struggling to secure donations through your online giving page.
 You may need to make it easier for donors to give by using shorter forms or making your site more mobile friendly.

 Let your data speak clearly.